tmpreston/docs-2/docs/api/controller.md

 ### not_found_handler

-Define not-found handler for the controller
+Define not-found handler for the controller.

 **Input:** `HttpContext -> HttpFuncResult`

 ### error_handler

-Define error for the controller
+Define error handler for the controller.

 **Input:** `HttpContext * Exception -> HttpFuncResult`

 ### subController

-Adds subcontroller
+Add subcontroller

-Forward to subcontroller all calls to `/:id/:controller_name` endpoint
+Forward to subcontroller all calls to `/:id/:controller_name` endpoint.

 **Input:** `string * ('a -> HttpHandler)`

 ### version

-Define version of controller.
-Adds checking of `x-controller-version` header
+Define the controller version.
+Adds checking of `x-controller-version` header.

 **Input:** `int`